tamlee123/Ecommerce-App/README.md

 - customer can only rate star for a product one time
 - calculate product rating using reduce method

+XXII: choose address on google map

+1. Create project on google cloud platform to get the google api key - add this key to .env of the main app

+2. frontend

+- npm i @react-google-maps/api
+- Create MapScreen which contains a text box for typing address and add it to app
+- ShippingAddressScreen:
+  . using MapScreen to get lat and lng

+3. backend

+- server.js
+  . create api address for GOOGLE_API_KEY
+- orderModel.js
+  . adding lat and lng on shippingAddress

 Deploy to Heroku

 1. heroku account and heroku cli